satyamgupta/pickrr-magento1/README.md

  ```shell
  composer require pickrr/magento1:dev-master
  ```
+  and type your magento's root location when asked, For Ubuntu: /var/www/html/magento
 2. Goto Admin panel, logout and then login again.
 3. Verify in Magento Admin Panel whether the module is enabled.
 To check, go to Admin Panel >System>Configuration>Advanced>Advanced>Pickrr_magento2 <br>
 4. Goto Admin Panel >System>configuration>PickrrExtensions>PickrrMagento1, and enable the automatic shipment option & enter the asked details.

-In case of any problems/queries, contact satyam.gupta2@gmail.com
+In case of any problems/queries, contact info@pickrr.com

 ---